Further action is required to make this image accessible

 Read more about NIOSH.

 Orange Grove Bio is a preclinical drug investment and development platform focused on driving down the cost of drug discovery while advancing therapies into clinical trials.
 The firm partners with leading universities to license transformational medicines.
 Orange Grove Bio and its university partners streamline licensing to speed up development, with the goal of getting drugs to market faster.

 Procter & Gamble

-Backed by more than $13 million in investment by P&G, the Center’s collaborative teams of P&G employees and UC faculty and students give P&G access to talent and solutions while providing opportunities for students to work on more than 200 real-world industrial projects to date.
+Backed by more than $13 million in investment by P&G, the center’s collaborative teams of P&G employees and UC faculty and students give the company access to talent and solutions while providing opportunities for students to work on more than 200 real-world industrial projects to date.
 The P&G-UC Simulation Center is credited with expediting solutions to critical commercial problems at a fraction of the cost of more traditional approaches and providing a larger recruiting pool for P&G.